openfun/kubic/docs/cluster.md

 First, we need a s3 bucket to store the Terraform's state, so that it can be available everywhere (and not only on your computer).
 If you already have a bucket, you can skip this step.

 This repository provides a Terraform to create a bucket on OVH.
+For this step, you will need OVH API credentials (`application key`, `secret key` and `consumer key`, as well as the project id in which you will create the bucket, see [here if you do not know how to get them](https://help.ovhcloud.com/csm/en-api-getting-started-ovhcloud-api?id=kb_article_view&sysparm_article=KB0042777#advanced-usage-pair-ovhcloud-apis-with-an-application)).

 - Go to `/state_bucket`, and do a `terraform init`
 - Provide the correct variables in a `terraform.tfvars` file. (the needed variables are listed in the `variables.tf` file)